Twisted cuprate van der Waals heterostructures with controlled Josephson coupling: Introduction

-Here, we build several JJs with different twist angles using the recently established dry and cryogenic stacking technique.
-We encapsulate the junction region with an insulating crystal in order to block the detrimental effects of disorder throughout the device fabrication \cite{lee2022encapsulating}, especially during the evaporation of electrical contacts in a chamber with the base pressure of $\SI{1e-6}{\milli\bar}$.
-Under this vacuum condition, the reactivity of water molecules is still too high and an additional encapsulating layer is essential to preserve a pristine interface between the thin BSCCO crystals.
-By doing so, we also extend the life of the device for several days.
+Here, we build several JJs with different twist angles using the recently established dry and cryogenic stacking technique \cite{zhao2021emergent}.
+We encapsulate the junction region with an insulating crystal which enables us to prevent the detrimental effects of disorder during the device fabrication\,\cite{lee2022encapsulating}, especially during the evaporation of electrical contacts in high-vacuum.
+Since our chamber has a base pressure of $\SI{1e-6}{\milli\bar}$ and is not under the high-vacuum condition as in Ref.\,\cite{zhao2021emergent}, the reactivity of water molecules during the metal deposition is still too high.
+Therefore, an additional encapsulating layer is essential for preserving a pristine interface between the thin BSCCO crystals.
+By doing so, we also extend the lifetime of the device for several days.